Beyonder: Powers and abilities

 The Beyonder is an infinite-dimensional, or beyond-dimensional, entity and was originally portrayed as the most powerful being in the Marvel Comics multiverse, and as the be-all and end-all of the "Beyond Realm", that took human form to better understand the nature of human beings.

-The narration stated that he possessed power millions of times greater than the entire multiverse combined, and that a regular universe was a drop of water in the ocean compared to the Beyond Realm.
+It was stated that he possessed power millions of times greater than the entire multiverse combined, and that a regular universe was a drop of water in the ocean compared to the Beyond Realm.

 The Beyonder proved capable of destroying, and recreating, the abstract entity known as Death across the multiverse, although it extremely exerted and weakened him to do so.
 However, even in this state, he was capable of easily sending a horde of demons back to hell with a wave of his hand.

-Despite his power, the Beyonder has shown moments of vulnerability.
-He was overwhelmed when Rachel Summers returned the enormous powers that he had bestowed upon her along with the thoughts of the past and present beings in the universe, to the point that he collapsed on the ground, and he was apparently slowed down in battle against the Molecule Man.
-He also lost part, or all, of his power on various occasions, some of them engineered by himself.
-He also stated that the Puma—when in perfect harmony with the Universe—was capable of killing him.
-However, on another occasion, after trying to be a superhero by fighting a superpowered biker gang, the Beyonder stated that he limits his powers to keep them more in line with the world around him.
+The Beyonder also displayed certain other limits to his power.
+He was overwhelmed when Rachel Summers returned the enormous powers that he had bestowed upon her along with the thoughts of all the beings in the universe, to the point that he collapsed on the ground, and he was slowed down in battle against the Molecule Man.
+He also lost part, or all, of his power on various occasions, and stated that the Puma—when in perfect harmony with the Universe—was capable of killing him.